WeakMap Patterns for Leak-Free Code

 }

-is no longer referenced, its cache entry vanishes.
+When user is no longer referenced, its cache entry vanishes.

 Common Pitfalls and Tips